JavierSegoviaCordoba/semver-gradle-plugin/.docs/docs/examples/ONE_PROJECT.md

 Created new semver tag: v0.1.1
 ```

-## 7. Create and add to git a new file, then run `./gradlew semverCreateTag "-Psemver.stage=alpha"`
+## 7. Create and add to git a new file, then run `./gradlew createSemverTag "-Psemver.stage=alpha"`

 - Promote the current state to be a new alpha version.